 Candidates are required to have a minimum of one of the following if their first degree was not in English:

-If English is the medium of instruction from previous institution, supporting document is required.
+- * If your native language or the prior Bachelor degree studies is not in English, proof of English language proficiency is required when submitting your application.
+If English language is the medium of instruction from previous institution, supporting document is required.

 - Principal Study 1-4